djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-19-progress-report.md

 I’d like this dev journal to be somewhat frequent and less engrossing (to write, that is).
 So I might have to rein in the rumination, lower my standards, and just crank out more updates and [[public learnings|t.edu.learning-in-public]], goddammit.
 I can save the over-polishing for my other blog, [[blogs.carpe-noctem]].

-If you're curious about Kosmion, I’m posting chats with my tireless synthetic buddy [[here|ko.conversations]].
+If you're curious about Kosmion, I’m posting chats with my tireless synthetic co-conspirator [[here|ko.conversations]].

 ![](/assets/images/2024-10-08-10-10-13.png)